-Good nutrition is especially important during childhood as it’s a time of rapid growth and development.
+Good nutrition from a variety of foods is especially important during childhood as it’s a time of rapid growth and development.
 But is a vegan diet safe for kids?

-Experts agree that a well-planned, varied vegan diet is suitable for everyone, including children.
+Experts agree that a well-planned, varied vegan (aka plant-based) diet is suitable for everyone, including children.

-A vegan diet contains all the healthy fats, plant protein, and carbohydrates, vitamins and minerals growing bodies need.
-It also avoids the unhealthy saturated animal fat, animal protein, hormones, and other undesirable substances in animal products linked to disease.
+A plant-based diet contains all the healthy fats, protein, carbohydrates, vitamins, and minerals growing bodies need.
+It also avoids saturated animal fat, animal protein, hormones, and other undesirable substances linked to health issues and disease.

 Soy-based infant formula